FranzZemen/build-tools/Readme.md

 # Read Me

-This is a base scaffolding package for building and publishing javascript and/or typescript applications to a single CommonJS and ECMAScript distribution.
+This^1^ is a base scaffolding package for building and publishing javascript and/or typescript applications to a single CommonJS and ECMAScript distribution.

 # Features